Morabisi Lithium / Tantalum / Rare Earths Project

 The Project area covers over 950,000 acres and is conveniently serviced by existing road and future planned power facilities, in addition to a number of local service towns within the Project area.

-Greenpower Energy Limited has executed a binding Heads of Agreement with Guyana Strategic Metals Inc. (GSM), to acquire up to a 74% interest in the Morabisi Project.
+Greenpower Energy Limited has executed a binding Heads of Agreement with Guyana Strategic Metals Inc. (GSM), to acquire up to a 74% interest in the Morabisi Project (to date GPP has acquired a 51% interest).
 GSM is a private Canadian company established by a group of mining professionals with significant Guyanese experience and in-country expertise.

 Over the past two and a half years, GSM has undertaken a substantial amount of work in terms of identifying areas within Guyana which are prospective for lithium and tantalum (including compiling, interpreting and undertaking desktop work in relation to historical information).

 Work on the Project has seen extensive sampling confirm high levels of Tantalum in addition to geochemistry results confirming accessary minerals consistent with LCT type Pegmatites with strong Rb, Cs, Be and Ta anomalies.
 Encouragingly, lithium bearing pegmatites have been identified in outcrop within quartz-microcline-tourmaline zone and on-trend with mapped LCT type Pegmatite veins/ring dykes identified on margin of batholith with over 40 km of combined strike length.